-Like \citet{cpk+2016}, the data are also searched over a pulse width range of 2 to 256 samples to reduce the number of candidates produced by \heim, which quickly increase in number with an increased search width.
+Similar to \citet{cpk+2016}, the data are also searched over a pulse width range of 2 to 256 samples to reduce the number of candidates produced by \heim, which quickly increase in number with an increased search width.
 Since pulses with low DMs are likely to originate from terrestrial sources, SPs are searched with DMs greater than 10\dm. \heim\ is further set to search for candidates with an S/N $\geq$ 6.5.
-With this threshold and the other set search parameters, less than one false positive detection is expected in a beam file of a PT, due to Gaussian noise (see section \ref{sec:RFI-env}).
-Together with Effelsberg's size, thus sensitivity, the applied S/N threshold allows the detection of very faint signals.
+With this threshold and the other set search parameters, less than one false positive detection is expected in a beam file of a PT, due to Gaussian noise (see Sect. \ref{sec:RFI-env}).
+Together with Effelsberg's size, and thus sensitivity, the applied S/N threshold allows for the detection of very faint signals.
 In this manner, each beam file is searched for SPs over a range of pulse widths of 0.109 to 13.98\,ms and over 2200 DM trials ranging from 10 to 5000\dm.

-\item Effelsberg is located near densely populated areas and can be heavily affected by RFI.
-A custom RFI mitigation code was made ({\tt RFIbye.py}) to remove this RFI while preserving more of the data than existing RFI mitigation tools might do.
+Third, RFI is mitigated.
+Effelsberg is located near densely populated areas and can be heavily affected by RFI.
+To remove this RFI, a custom RFI mitigation code was made ({\tt RFIbye.py}) that preserves more of the data than existing RFI mitigation tools might do.
 In this way, the number of candidates found by \heim\ due to RFI is reduced, and the detection of fainter signals is enabled.
 The code identifies affected data samples using several thresholding techniques and replaces them with noise indistinguishable from the non-affected data.
 The sample replacement is then applied to a copy of the beam files.
 From each channel of these files, the channel's median is subtracted and divided by the channel's standard deviation (STD) to flatten the files' bandpass.
-Section \ref{sec:RFIbye} describes in more detail how {\tt RFIbye.py} is used.
+Sect. \ref{sec:RFIbye} describes in more detail how {\tt RFIbye.py} is used.